 The major objective of this course is to provide students with an opportunity to explore basic ideas about how people work in large (work) organizations, and the processes and structures that operate day to day in such organizations.
 The course examines how people act and interact within organizations and attempt to change those organizations, and how organizations react to the individuals who comprise the organization.
 The course uses multiple perspectives or frames as a way of understanding of individual and organizational behavior in work organizations.
 Only one version may be taken for credit.

 R PAD 303 Public Administration and Management (3)

 Introduction to the field of public administration as its theory and practice have developed in the United States, emphasizing current trends and problems of organization and management in such areas as personnel policy, budget making, policy research, and planning.
 Prerequisite(s): junior or senior standing.

-R PAD 304 (= R POS 303 & R PUB 303) Public Policy in Theory and Practice (3)
+R PAD 304 (= R POS 303) Public Policy in Theory and Practice (3)

 R PAD 307 Professional Applications for Public Administration and Policy (3)

 Course emphasizes the early development of professional skills, the ability to work in teams, career planning, and an awareness of trade-offs in modern administration.
 Prerequisite(s): R PAD 204.